razerofficial/CChromaEditor/README.md

 <a name="PluginGetDevice"></a>
 **PluginGetDevice**

 Returns the `EChromaSDKDevice1DEnum` or `EChromaSDKDevice2DEnum` of a `Chroma` animation respective to the `deviceType`, as an integer upon success.
-Returns -1 upon failure.
+Returns negative one upon failure.

 ```C++
 // DLL Interface